-What are the benefits of a million-dollar life insurance policy?
+How much is a million-dollar term life insurance policy?

 Explore Progressive's editorial standards for Answers articles to find out why you can trust the insurance information you find here.

-The cost of a million-dollar life insurance policy ultimately depends on factors like your age, sex, and health, and the type of life insurance you get.
+The cost depends on factors including your age, sex, health, and the time frame you select for the term life insurance policy.
 Generally, life insurance costs less when you're younger, assuming you have fewer health concerns.
-So the earlier you buy a life insurance policy, the lower your premiums may be.
+So the earlier you buy a term life policy, the lower your premiums may be.

 Average cost of a million-dollar term life insurance policy